dben1182/path_generator_DeanAnderson/README.md

 ## Prerequisites

-Ensure you have Python, `pip`, and git installed on your system.
+Ensure you have Python, `pip`, git, and cmake installed on your system.
 Then, install the required packages:

 ### Linux